kyracho/mnist_ML/README.md

 ### Hi, welcome to mnist_ML

-This repository contains a Jupyter Notebook that performs an analysis of several machine learning models for classifying handwritten digits from the MNIST dataset.
+This repository contains my Jupyter Notebook analysis of several machine learning models for classifying handwritten digits from the MNIST dataset.
 The analysis explores a variety of models ranging from t-SNE for dimensionality reduction to deep learning with ResNet-9.

 ## Table of Contents
 - [Overview](#overview)